gatsbyjs/gatsby/README.md

 Wondering what we've shipped recently?
 Check out our [release notes](https://www.gatsbyjs.com/docs/reference/release-notes) for key highlights, performance improvements, new features, and notable bugfixes.

-Also, [see here](https://www.gatsbyjs.com/docs/reference/release-notes/gatsby-version-support/) to understand the version support plans for each version of Gatsby.
+Also, read our [documentation on version support](https://www.gatsbyjs.com/docs/reference/release-notes/gatsby-version-support/) to understand our plans for each version of Gatsby.

 ## 💼 Migration Guides